 - To be the first point of contact for supervisory authorities and for individuals whose data is processed

 All NHS organisations are required to appoint a Caldicott Guardian to ensure compliance with patient data confidentiality.
-The CCG’s Caldicott Guardian is Chief Nurse, Gail Locock, who is responsible for protecting the confidentiality of patients’ and service-users’ information and enabling appropriate information-sharing.
+The CCG’s Caldicott Guardian is Chief Nurse Paula Wilkins, who is responsible for protecting the confidentiality of patients’ and service-users’ information and enabling appropriate information-sharing.

 The Caldicott Guardian plays a key role in ensuring that the CCG satisfy the highest possible standards for handling personal information.